nhobbs01/nanoGpt/README.md

 - Went from bigram.py to build the full transformer from the paper, step by step.
 - Runnable on cpu

-v3.py:
+- calculator
-- Same as v2.py but scaled up the hyper parameters to run on GPU.
+    - Teaching the LLM how to add two numbers.